SoleimanRahmani/Spam-Detector/README.md

 ## 1. Building Machine Learning Model
-In the first step, several message classifiers have been implemented and compared in ```check.py``` file.
+In the first step, several machile learning classifiers have been implemented and compared in ```check.py``` file.
 The original meta-data file is a collection of messages tagged as spam or ham that can be found in Keggle.
-The goal in this stage is to use this dataset to build a prediction model that will accurately classify which texts are spam or ham.
+The goal in this stage is to use this dataset to build a prediction model that will accurately classify which texts as spam or ham.

 ### Libraries